leapcode/leap_platform/tests/README.md

 **example-provider/**

-Files to support the command:

-   cd leap_platform/tests/example-provider
-   vagrant up

-For quick booting a pre-configured sample provider, running in a single virtual machine.
+Allows you to generate a pre-configured provider using Vagrant virtual machines.

 **platform-ci/**